Sexual Harassment Training for Illinois Healthcare Professionals

 REPORTING EMPLOYEE SEXUAL HARASSMENT TO AN OUTSIDE ENTITY

 While it is recommended that all employers have in place policies and a mechanism for reporting sexual harassment to outside entities, it is not always the case that they do.
-Employees who believe they have been the victim of sexual harassment at the workplace have the right to file a charge of sex discrimination directly with the EEOC or the appropriate Illinois state agency to complain about the harassment.
+Employees who believe they have been the victim of sexual harassment at the workplace have the right to file a charge of sex discrimination with the Equal Opportunity Employment Commission (EEOC) and/or the appropriate Illinois state agency to complain about the harassment.

 A charge of discrimination can be completed online, in person, or by mail: